 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

 Scottsdale and Phoenix are two cities that share a lot of similarities, one of the biggest is their restaurant scene.
 Scottsdale and Phoenix are culinary hubs with a mix of high-end restaurants as well as some more affordable options.
-This article will cover some of my favorite places to eat in both cities so that you can decide where you’d like to go next time!
+This post will cover some of my favorite fun restaurants in Scottsdale and Phoenix so that you can decide where you’d like to go next time!

 Amazing restaurants in Scottsdale